 The new Toyota Prius Plug-in became the most popular electric car in Sweden ahead of the Volvo C30 Electric, Nissan Leaf and Opel Ampera

-See 2012 Best-Selling Electric Car Models in Sweden for statistic for the whole year.
+See 2012 Best-Selling Electric Car Models in Sweden for statistics for the whole year.

 The Toyota Prius Plug-in easily became the best-selling super clean car in Sweden during the first nine months of 2012.
 Super clean cars has a maximum carbon dioxide emission of 50 g / km.
 The Prius was followed by the Volvo C30 Electric, Nissan Leaf and Opel Ampera.
 Last year’s favorite electric cars – the technologically similar Mitsubishi iMiev, Peugeot iOn, and Citroen C-Zero are fast falling behind.